Skip to content

 Area What It Controls

-agents Custom agent definitions — model, prompt, permissions, mode.
+agent Custom agent definitions — model, prompt, permission, mode.
 Includes reasoningEffort.

 shell Shell command execution — path and arguments.